August Agenda

 APPROVAL OF AGENDA ITEMS:

-READING AND APPROVAL OF MINUTES from May 4, 2021
+READING AND APPROVAL OF MINUTES from May 3, 2022 regular meeting

 AGENDA ITEMS OF CITY OPERATIONS AND NEW BUSINESS: